Wetland Plants For Zone 7

 How Plants Can Clean Stagnant Areas in Swamp Land

-Swampland or wetlands are critical natural settings that offer many benefits to humans and another biota.
+Wetland Plants For Zone 7 critical natural settings that offer many benefits to humans and another biota.
 Unbalanced wetlands stink.
 The water and soil may be stagnant which is a sign that the habitat is out of balance.
 Wetland plants play a huge role in keeping a wetland or swamp balanced.
 The better balanced a swamp, the more benefits it provides to the aquatic and terrestrial life found in and around the swamp.
 How does that process work?

 How do plants clean the stagnant areas in swamplands?